azdavis/azdavis.net/posts/define-pl-01.md

 For now, Hatsugen will have only expressions and types.
 No statements, no input/output, no side effects.

-The expressions and types are extremely simple: just integers (..., -2, -1, 0,
+The expressions and types are extremely limited: just integers and booleans.
-1, 2, ...) and booleans (true, false).

 We'll represent integers with integer literals like $\mathtt{123}$ or
 $\mathtt{-456}$ or $\mathtt{0}$.
 There are infinitely many integers, and thus